-- determining the RGB values of the different colours which belong to a target object - distinguishing between areas of the same colour which belong to different objects (or the background)
+• distinguishing between areas of the same colour which belong to different objects (or the background)

 The first problem is partly addressed by the method of model acquisition employed.
 The target object is isolated from its surroundings and the RGB vectors at each pixel are recorded and clustered (for the purposes computational efficiency) into a small (10-20) number of ideal vectors which are said to represent the input vector weights for the object when it is assumed to be under perfect control.
-This enables single-level, multi-feature control.

-Input vectors at higher, additional levels are derived by examing a 3x3 area of the preceding level.
+Input vectors at higher, additional levels are derived by examining a 3x3 area of the preceding level.
 Within this area the feature types are counted giving an input vector which is the length of the number of possible features (see figure 4).
 Adding these higher levels partly solves the second problem as the input vectors will be more specific to the target object than to others.